ubaldeitor/react-interview-ui/README.md

-# Getting Started with Create React App
+# TalentReef React UI Interview Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This [Create React App](https://github.com/facebook/create-react-app) project is provided as a starting template for the TalentReef take-home interview.
+Feel free to make whatever modifications are necessary to complete the exercise.

+## Requirements

+Node 20 -- Node can be acquired using [Node Version Manager](https://github.com/nvm-sh/nvm)

 ## Available Scripts